Lady of Rohan // Fields of Pelennor

 Costumes

-Regarding the dresses, I’d have to say that most of them would be considered accurate, however, many were ill fitting, which would have been unusual considering that the Marches did their own sewing and tailoring.
+Regarding the dresses, I’d have to say that most of them would be considered accurate, however, many were ill fitting, which would have been unusual considering the Marches could to their own sewing and altering.

-In two different scenes, Jo can be seen wearing some sort of odd floral bathrobe, which does not say “1860s.”
+In two different scenes, Jo can be seen wearing some sort of odd floral bathrobe, which did not remind me of any 1860s styles.

-In the boating scene, Miss Vonn is wearing a blue, English 1770s styled gown, and even though she was from England, it was established in the book that her family was wealthy, therefore I doubt she would have to wear a 90-year-old dress.
+In the boating scene, Miss Vonn is wearing a blue, late 1700s styled gown, and even though she was from England, it was established in the book that her family was wealthy, therefore I doubt she would have to wear a 90-year-old dress.

 Makeup